 This association of small family farms offers a “meats market” CSA (monthly package with a variety of meats), as well as individual cuts and mixed bulk packages.
 (This is a meat CSA – no veggies!)

-This farm’s 2016 CSA program is now open!
-They also have an organic vegetable operation that includes potatoes, cucumbers, tomatoes, beets, squash, onions, garlic, peas, beans, kale, rhubarb, and raspberries.
+They have an organic vegetable operation that includes potatoes, cucumbers, tomatoes, beets, squash, onions, garlic, peas, beans, kale, rhubarb, and raspberries.
 They also offer weekly deliveries in Edmonton for chickens, turkeys, and pork raised outside with handmade feed.

 I’m pretty impressed – there are a LOT of options to join a CSA in Edmonton!